breuner/elbencho/docs/usage/help-s3.md

 Usage: ./elbencho [OPTIONS] BUCKET [MORE_BUCKETS]

 S3 Service Arguments:
+  --s3credfile arg      Path to file containing multiple S3 credentials.
+Each
+                        line in format: access_key:secret_key.
+Lines starting
+                        with # are treated as comments.
+  --s3credlist arg      Comma-separated list of S3 credentials.
+Each credential
+                        in format: access_key:secret_key
   --s3endpoints arg     Comma-separated list of S3 endpoints.
 (Format:
                         [http(s)://]hostname[:port])
   --s3key arg           S3 access key.
 (This can also be set via the